austinh3/www/README.md

 Set up [your dev environment](DEVELOPMENT.MD) DEVELOPMENT.MD

 ## Change log
+### 0.3.0
+Added the Stats & Maps app.
+Changed URL to v2.austinh3.org.
+Changed Firestore projects to combine resourses into 1 project.
 ### 0.2.2
-added build steps to Github Action to deploy.
+Added build steps to Github Action to deploy.
 ### 0.2.1
 Product page set up as minimum viable product.
 Works as front end to a Stripe payment.
 ### 0.2.0